Camderman106/Nemo/Nemo/ReadMe.md

 Modelling software packages in this world are generally based on Columns and Scalars.
 They project cashflows, risks, and other business metrics into the future.

 They are used for SII reporting, reserving, scenario stress testing, IFRS17 reporting and more.
-However they are general purpose so they can be used for almsot anything
+However they are general purpose so they can be used for almost anything

 Some similar software packages include
  - WTW: RiskAgilityFM
  - FIS: Prophet
  - Milliman: MG ALFA

-This software is intended to perform a similar function to the above, but with a simplifed feature set.
-It may also function as a learning aid, for those looking to understand how these calculations are done in other software under the hood.
+This software is intended to perform a similar function to the above but with a simplifed feature set.
+It may also function as a learning aid for those looking to understand how these calculations work in other software under the hood.
 It will most closely resemble RiskAgility FM (as that is the one I am most familiar with), but will have similarities with all of those software packages.

 If you wish to use this in production, you do so at your own risk.
 This software has not been independently tested, audited or validated. (as of 29/12/2024)